RoPerrier/CTJ/README.md

 You can use this package in three different ways.

-For each of the ways, you will at least need to specify the list containing the names of your items, which are present in the CURRENT directory in .PNG format, the two elements delimiting your sample (they may not be present in the items list, this is not a problem).
+For each of the ways, you will at least need to specify the list containing the names of your items, the two elements delimiting your sample (they may not be present in the items list, this is not a problem).

 ```py
 # Here an example with shades of grey.
 All the items are present in the current directory, for example, 'g1' appears as 'g1.png' in the directory.